Ewen Cameron (presenter): Radio career

 On 9 August 2015, Cameron and Harvey became hosts of the Sunday mid-morning show between 9.00am - 12.00pm on the Hits Radio Scotland Network as part of the Bauer Media Group, including Clyde 1, Forth 1, MFR, Northsound 1, Tay FM and West FM.
 Cameron began presenting solo at breakfast Monday to Friday from 10 September 2018, the show was now called Ewen Cameron in the Morning broadcasting live from the Radio Clyde studios in Glasgow between 6.00am - 10.00am on Clyde 2, Forth 2, MFR 2, Northsound 2, Tay 2 and West Sound, with West Sound Dumfries & Galloway picking up the show from July 2019 onwards In December 2020, it was announced Harvey would reunite with Cameron for Ewen & Cat at Breakfast on Greatest Hits Radio Scotland weekdays.
 Their show is broadcast live from the Radio Clyde studios in Glasgow from 06:00 to 10:00am.
 In October 2021, the duo stepped down from the Sunday mid-morning slot, with Greig "Greigsy" Easton taking over.
-On 26 June 2025, it was announced that Ewen and Cat would be leaving Greatest Hits Radio Scotland at the end of July; the following day, it was announced they will present the breakfast show on a new station to be launched by STV Group later in the year.

-Cameron can also be heard on The Big Scottish Football Show (previously The Big Saturday Football Show), which is broadcast on Forth 1 every Saturday afternoon, alongside Steven Mill.
+Cameron could also be heard on The Big Scottish Football Show (previously The Big Saturday Football Show), which is broadcast on Forth 1 every Saturday afternoon, alongside Steven Mill.
 Launched on 17 October 2020 to rival Superscoreboard on Clyde 1, the show features a mix of music, sport and entertainment.
 In July 2022, Cameron and Mill began hosting The Big Scottish Football Podcast.

+On 26 June 2025, it was announced that Ewen and Cat would be leaving Greatest Hits Radio Scotland at the end of July; The following day, it was announced they will present the breakfast show on a new station to be launched by STV Group later in the year.
+They launched STV Radio on 7 January 2026.